72nd Street (Manhattan): Transportation

 The M72 provides crosstown bus service to Upper East Side – York Avenue (eastbound) or West Side – Freedom Place (westbound) via 72nd Street.
 The M72 bus crosses Central Park at 65th Street, because Terrace Drive within the park is often closed to vehicular traffic.
 Westbound service begins at First Avenue.
 The provide additional service west of Broadway, heading north on Riverside Drive and south on West End Avenue, respectively.

 The New York Central Railroad's 72nd Street station previously existed on Park Avenue, which now carries the Park Avenue main line of the Metro-North Railroad.
 The station closed in approximately 1901, and an emergency exit is the only vestige of the station's existence.

+In 2026, the New York City Department of Transportation proposed adding a two-way protected bike lane on West 72nd Street.
+This plan would entail removing one lane of traffic.
+The plan has been endorsed by the local community, but a state judge issued an injunction in July 2026, preventing the bike lane's implementation.